tgk/propaganda/README.md

 ## Motivation

 The objective of this project is to create an extinsible propagator library for Clojure.
 Propagators define a computational model not completely unlike that found in FRP, but with some differences.
-They are described in the article "The Art of the Propagator".
+They are described in the article [The Art of the Propagator](http://dspace.mit.edu/handle/1721.1/44215).

 Along with the library itself, the project should supply documentation of the API, good examples and tutorials.